miwha1990/nodejs-CSV-parser/README.md

-# TestProject
+# PreDependencies

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+For installation you should have angular cli installed globally and Node.Js v.4 and higher

+-<b> sudo apt-get install nodejs

+-<b> sudo apt-get install npm

+-<b> npm install -g @angular/cli

 ## Dependencies

-For install all dependencies open a terminal in the directory with the project and run the command `npm install`
+For install all dependencies open a terminal in the directory with the project and run the command

+`npm install`

 ## Development server